peatoe/tallinn-traffic-cam-selfie/CONTRIBUTING.md

    `index.html` with `stroke="currentColor"` and the decorative outer circle removed.
 When you add one, credit it in both `THIRD-PARTY-NOTICES.md` files.
-5. **iOS is a first-class target.** Test on an iPhone (or at minimum Safari) before opening a PR.
-Hard-won rules: no SVG `url()` filters on Leaflet panes (Safari drops them; the map recolor happens on canvas instead), `navigator.share`/clipboard need HTTPS, and the app must behave in standalone (Add to Home Screen) mode.
+5. **Test on a real phone.** Check your change on an iPhone (Safari) or an Android phone (Chrome), whichever you have; the `?a2hs=1` / `?a2hs=android` parameters above preview both install-card variants from any browser.
+Hard-won rules that bite on phones: no SVG `url()` filters on Leaflet panes (Safari drops them; the map recolor happens on canvas instead); `navigator.share`, the clipboard, and Android's install prompt all need HTTPS; and the app must behave in standalone (installed) mode on both platforms.
 6. **Be gentle with the camera server.** The list view loads through a bounded queue and refreshes only what is on screen.
 Do not add polling or bulk fetching beyond it.